Made in Columbus: 8 Great Finds

 Stump: Cacti and succulents line the walls of this charming Italian Village plant boutique, which Brian Kellett and Emily Brown founded in 2015 before opening a second store in German Village a year and a half later.
 Stump’s aim is to provide both quality plants and an education for its customers.
 “We take time with every single customer to make sure they pick a plant that will thrive where they put it,” Kellett explains.
 “Education is a big part of the plant-buying experience.”
 With a focus on air plants and other tropical houseplants in addition to the cacti and succulents, Stump has an array of low-maintenance options, so even those lacking a green thumb can spruce up their living space.
 “Plants play a big role in making interior spots feel alive in a more organic way than artwork or furniture does,” Kellett says.
 305 E. Fifth Ave., Columbus 43201 and 220 Thurman Ave., Columbus 43206, 614/681-4769, stumpplants.com

-Wholly Craft: Olivera Bratich has a secret: She is terrible at crafting.
+Wild Cat Gift & Party (formerly known as Wholly Craft): Olivera Bratich has a secret: She is terrible at crafting.
 That wouldn’t be so unusual, but the St. Louis native is the proprietor of Wholly Craft, one of our capital city’s largest stores featuring handmade gifts.
 She opened the 2,000-square-foot space over a decade ago to provide a permanent outlet for what she refers to as a new wave of crafters and artists.
 “We really show that crafting is not a solitary, amateur activity,” Bratich says.
 “It [involves] artisan-level skills.”
 Wholly Craft carries works by 400 artists from across the United States, but Bratich says more than 25 percent of them are located in Ohio.
 The handcrafted cutting boards in the shape of our state are a best-selling item and local favorite.
 “Now the big-box stores have Ohio-shaped cutting boards that are made in China, which I think is pretty ironic,” Bratich says.
 3515 N. High St., Columbus 43214, 614/447-3445, whollycraft.com

 Igloo Letterpress: When Allison Chapman inherited her grandfather’s 1892 printing press, a lifelong interest in traditional printing methods became the seed of a new career.
 “I had the idea to print my own greeting cards and maybe help people with personal products like wedding invitations,” recalls Chapman.
 Her Igloo Letterpress originated as a home business in 1996, but Chapman’s relocation from Minnesota to the Columbus suburb of Worthington in 2009 presented an opportunity to grow the operation.
 Now located in a cozy suburban storefront, Igloo Letterpress houses eight vintage printing presses, with the oldest dating back to the Industrial Revolution.
 Chapman says custom greeting cards, stationery, business cards and posters are some of her most popular creations, and she encourages customers to take part in the design process.
 “I like it when people have that same sense of accomplishment and pride because that’s how we feel,” Chapman says.
 “It’s kind of magic.”
-661 High St. #B, Worthington 43085, 614/787-5528, iglooletterpress.com
+The Worthington shop location is now closed, but you can continue to shop online.
+614/787-5528, iglooletterpress.com

 Helen Winnemore’s: This German Village gift shop traces its origins back to 1938, when Helen Winnemore invited friends to her home to browse the artisan goods she had collected.
 “She called it the afternoon shop,” says current owner Sarah Kellenberger Harpham.
 Eventually outgrowing her home, Winnemore opened her first storefront in 1966, focusing on North American artisans.
 “We can’t seem to find any evidence of anyone who has been doing it longer than we have,” Harpham says.
 Works by 300 North American artisans are for sale at any given time, with best-selling items including handmade jewelry and functional pottery.
 “We serve coffee and tea in the mugs we have in the shop,” adds Harpham.
 “That was a tradition of Helen’s as well — the tradition of hospitality.”
 150 E. Kossuth St., Columbus 43206, 614/444-5850, helenwinnemores.com